 Who has the cheapest state minimum auto insurance for seniors in Texas?

-Based on our data, $330 offers the lowest state minimum auto insurance rates for seniors in Texas, at $330 yearly.
-State Farm and Geico also provide affordable rates on state minimum coverage for seniors in Texas.
+According to our data, Texas Farm Bureau offers the cheapest state minimum auto insurance for seniors in Texas at about $330 a year, on average.
+State Farm and GEICO also scored high when it comes to cheap state minimum insurance coverage for seniors in Texas.

 Which companies offer the cheapest liability car insurance for seniors in Texas?